 Professor Stephen Hoskins Director of UWE’s Centre for Fine Print Research and David Huson, Research Fellow, have received funding from the Arts and Humanities Research Council (AHRC) to undertake a major investigation into a self-glazing 3D printed ceramic, inspired by ancient Egyptian Faience ceramic techniques.
 The process they aim to develop would enable ceramic artists, designers and craftspeople to print 3D objects in a ceramic material which can be glazed and vitrified in one firing.

 The researchers believe that it possible to create a contemporary 3D printable, once-fired, self-glazing, non-plastic ceramic material that exhibits the characteristics and quality of Egyptian Faience.
+[Page Break]

 The project includes funding for a three-year full-time PhD bursary to research a further method used by the Egyptians, investigating coloured ‘frit’, a substance used in glazing and enamels.
 This student will research this method, investigating the use of coloured frits and oxides to try and create as full a colour range as possible.
 Once developed, this body will be used to create a ceramic extrusion paste that can be printed with a low-cost 3D printer.
 A programme of work will be undertaken to determine the best rates of deposition, the inclusion of flocculants and methods of drying through heat whilst printing.

 This project offers the theoretical possibility of a printed, single fired, glazed ceramic object - something that is impossible with current technology.

 “Can Egyptian Paste Techniques (Faience) Be Used For 3D Printed, Solid Free-form Fabrication of Ceramics?” has received funding of £385,672 from the Arts and Humanities Research Council for the three year research project.